svyueming/SAM_NLNet/readme.md

 - ### Data preparation:

   In our code, we use the SAM model to pre-generate edge images to participate in the training of the model.
 You can refer to our code  [makeSAMmap.py](makeSAMmap.py)  to pre-generate edge images according to your own dataset.
+Please download the SAM pre-training model and place it in the corresponding folder.

 - ### Train: